 |Required Group Travel||Included||Included|

 Virginia Tech reserves the right to make cancellations, date and cost adjustments, and other necessary changes in the program.
 Prices may change due to global economic conditions.

 Financial Aid: For those students who qualify for financial aid, assistance with the program fee and tuition may be feasible.
 Check with the Financial Aid Office and the Global Education Office.

-The application deadline is October 20th.
+The application deadline is extended to December 1, 2017.